Ray Mabus: Ship naming controversies

 As Navy secretary, Mabus was given the responsibility of naming the force's ships.
 In April 2010 a furor arose when it was reported that Mabus made the proposal to name a United States Navy warship the USS John P. Murtha (LPD-26) after the late Pennsylvania Democratic congressman John Murtha.
 Additional naming controversies occurred due to the naming of the auxiliary ship USNS Cesar Chavez (T-AKE-14) after civil rights activist Cesar Chavez and a littoral combat ship the USS Gabrielle Giffords (LCS-10) in honor of former Arizona Democratic Congresswoman Gabby Giffords, after she suffered life-threatening wounds in the 2011 mass shooting in her home district of Tucson, Arizona.

 Subsequent ship namings include his January 6, 2016, announcement of his naming of another auxiliary ship after civil rights activist and sitting incumbent Georgia Democratic Congressman John Lewis (i.e., USNS John Lewis (T-AO-205)).
 Mabus further stated that this particular class of auxiliary ship, of which the John Lewis would be the lead ship, would all be named after civil rights leaders.
 In April he announced his plans to name a destroyer after former Senate Armed Services Committee chairman Carl Levin.
 Congressional Republicans accused Mabus of politicizing the ship-naming process, and Representative Steven Palazzo unsuccessfully attempted to amend a defense appropriation bill to bar the secretary from naming ships after congressmen who were not military service members.
-On July 14 Mabus named a ship after gay rights icon and San Francisco Democratic politician Harvey Milk.
+On July 14, 2016, Mabus named ship T-AO-206 after gay rights icon and San Francisco Democratic politician Harvey Milk.
+The ship was renamed in 2025, as part of the Trump administration's rollback of DEI policies and programs.